-During Component 1 they will develop work for a personal investigation into an idea, issue, concept or theme supported by written material, 60% of the total A-level marks.
+Assessments: During Component 1 they will develop work for a personal investigation into an idea, issue, concept or theme supported by written material, 60% of the total A-level marks, this will also include a 3000 word Essay.
 In Component 2 they will produce personal work in response to one of eight exciting starting points, 40% of the total A-level marks.

-The following materials are issued and billed at cost: A-Level art pack, containing a range of materials (brushes, pencils, sketchbooks etc.) to enable students to work within school and at home.
-It would be beneficial for students to have access to a digital camera, however the department have a range of DSLR and SLR cameras available to sign out.
+Costs: The following materials are issued and billed at cost: A-Level art pack, containing a range of materials (brushes, pencils, sketchbooks etc.) to enable students to work within school and at home.
+It would be beneficial for students to have access to a digital camera, however the department has a range of DSLR and SLR cameras available to sign out.

-None, although an ability to work independently and a keen interest in the subject is preferable.
+Entry Requirements: None, although an ability to work independently and a keen interest in the subject is desirable.
+It is desirable for you to have taken an Art/Design based subject at GCSE or equivalent.
 To support students throughout the course the department operates an open studio policy, allowing students to gain access to the art room during the day, evenings and weekends.
 In addition, a weekly after school art club, run by a member of the department, provides an opportunity for students to get extra technical help and access to more specialised equipment.